Flokyyy/aurora/README.md

 - Aurora is a fully automated royalty enforcement tool with On-Chain NFT-Locking and Discord integration for users to pay the projects creator royalty thereby unlocking their NFT.

 # 📖 Description
 - Aurora automatically deactivates any NFT in your collection that interacts with an optional royalty marketplace by swapping the image with a warning and replacing the NFT name.
+Also users are onced their NFT is locked not able to verify for a Holder role of a project.
 - With the help of our tool, projects can again demand flexible royalties from their users in the long term without giving anyone access to the update-authority, as Aurora is self-hosted and update-authorities therefore stay in the hands of each project.

 # 💡 Demo